skip to main content

 3. To allow families an opportunity to make informed decisions, the principal/designee will provide all families with adequate information about the criteria for participating in field trips that require immigration status reporting.
 Should families choose to decline participating, the principal/designee will not require them to give a reason for doing so and will ensure that declining the activity will not impact the student’s grade.

-4. The principal/designee will communicate information about school activities and immigration status expectations with Activities and Athletics Managers, classroom teachers, and other school-based employees, as appropriate.
+4. The principal/designee will communicate information about school activities and immigration status expectations with Activities and Athletics Managers (AAMs), classroom teachers, and other HCPSS school-based employees, as appropriate.

-1. Translations of documents and information about interpreting services will be available on the webpage.
+1. Translations of documents and information about interpreting services.

 1. Respond quickly and appropriately to the needs of students and families affected by immigration enforcement actions.